FIRST TIME LANDLORD TO DO CHECKLIST

 • Is your property suitable and in good repair to rent out now?

 Next consider how you would like to advertise the property.
 This will have an impact on the people that are interested in becoming tenants.
 For instance, students would likely want a furnished or part-furnished property, whereas a family might prefer unfurnished.
-Other aspects to think about include:
+Will you advertise online through websites with listings or go via an agent?

 • Will you allow tenants to keep pets?